What is 'evaluation'?

 Developing your evaluation and critical thinking skills takes time and you will find they improve as you progress through your course and need to use more resources in your academic work.
 There are lots of tools available to help you evaluate the sources you find and many of them use acronyms which make them easy to remember.
 If you keep these in your mind as you read, you will find your evaluation and critical analysis skills improve and deepen.

-Take a look at some of the videos or podcasts in our playlist and have a look at the tools such as the CRAAP test which are linked on the 'Downloadable Resources page to the left hand side of this screen.
+Take a look at some of the videos or podcasts in our playlists, have a look at the further reading section and investigate tools such as the RADAR and CRAAP tests which are linked on the 'Downloadable Resources' page to the left hand side of this screen.

 We also run a workshop called 'Critical thinking and reading: Evaluating your sources'.
 You can find it on the Develop@Derby workshops calendar here.